stanwood/framework-arch-android/README.md

 Generic (app-wide) components belong into the root folder packages while those for specific features are to be moved into the specific feature folders.

-Interactors and repositories are *always* located in the *repository*/*interactor* package in the app root package.
+Interactors are *always* located in the *interactor* package in the app root package.
+Similarly Repositories are *always* located in the *repositories* package.
+You never find any of those within a feature package.

 ## General architecture